kersorianek/mon-portfolio/_posts/2019-02-27-Stakeholder-Management-Business-Analyst.md

 - Who’s work depends on this task?
 - Who has to be kept updated about the progress?

+_All stakeholders are equal, but some are more equal than the others_.

+## Assigning Stakeholders Responsibility using RACI Matrix

+There are different programs available to help organize and manage certain people with specific tasks.
+It’s a good habit to assign responsibility right away.

 An Example of RACI chart:

 |          RACI           | Project Manager | Business Analyst | Developer | Executives |